 3.3.1 Experiment 1: Metabolic Activity

-Individuals in diapause programming conditions were considered to be in deep diapause if they remained in the larval stage throughout the 30-day trialarvae that pupated before the end of the trial were shallow diapause.
-Long-diapause genotype larvae responded to diapause programming as expected with deep diapause reported in 100% of individuals (3-1). espite being reared in diapause programming conditions, (3-1).
+Individuals in diapause programming conditions were considered to be in deep diapause if they remained in the larval stage throughout the 30-day post-feeding trial period.
+Larvae that pupated before the end of the 30-day trial period, but after the last of the non-diapause treatment group, were characterized as shallow diapause.
+Long-diapause genotype larvae responded to diapause programming as expected with deep diapause reported in 100% of individuals (3-1).
+Only 33% of short-diapause genotype larvae stayed in deep diapause while 66.6% showed a shallow diapause response by the end of the 30-day trial period, despite being reared in diapause programming conditions, (3-1).

-In an effort to separate shallow from deep diapausing individuals within the short-diapause strain wet mass was tracked in individuals from each diapause genotype and treatment.
-On the day wet mass peaked, differences in the timing and the accumulation of wet mass between non-diapause larvae, deep-diapause larvae and shallow-diapause larvae compared.
+In an effort to separate shallow from deep diapausing individuals within the short-diapause strain, wet mass was tracked in individuals from each diapause genotype and treatment starting on the day larvae eclosed into the final larval instar.
+On the day wet mass peaked, differences in the timing and the accumulation of wet mass between non-diapause larvae in the long-day treatment, as well as deep-diapause larvae and shallow-diapause larvae in the short-day treatment were compared.
 In the non-diapause treatment, long-diapause genotype individuals peaked in mass on day 5 and short-diapause genotype larvae peaked in mass on day 3 (3-4A).
 In diapause-programming conditions, mass peaked in long-diapause genotype larvae on day 9 and short-diapause genotype larvae peaked in mass on day 6 (3-4B).
-I compared CO2 production of diapauseprogrammed individuals to non-diapause (3-6).
-I found diapause-programmed individuals produce significantly less CO2 compared to their non-diapause counterparts (long-diapause genotype: t-value=4.50, Df=30, p-value<0.000; short-diapause genotype: t-value=5.00, Df=43, p-value<0.000)(3-1C,3-1D).
-Additionally, I compared CO2 production between individuals reared in the same conditions (3-5).
+Within each strain, I compared CO2 production of diapause-programmed individuals to non-diapause individuals to capture the relationship between photoperiod and metabolic activity (3-6).
+I found diapause-programmed individuals produce significantly less CO2 compared to their non-diapause counterparts within each genotype (long-diapause genotype: t-value=4.50, Df=30, p-value<0.000; short-diapause genotype: t-value=5.00, Df=43, p-value<0.000)(3-1C,3-1D).
+Additionally, I compared CO2 production between individuals with different diapause genotypes reared in the same conditions (3-5).
 I found that long-diapause individuals had lower CO2 production than short-diapause larvae, regardless of rearing conditions (diapause programming: t-value=-5.51, Df=26, p-value<0.000; non-diapause: t-value=-3.74, Df=47,p-value<0.001)(3-1A,B).
-CO2 production was also compared between shallow-diapause larvae and deep-diapause (3-7B).
+Finally, within the short-diapause genotype CO2 production was also compared between shallow-diapause larvae and deep-diapause.
+(3-7B).
 I found no significant difference in CO2 production between shallow-diapause individuals and deep-diapause individuals (t-value=-1.03, Df=14, p-value=0.319) (3-1E).

-3.3.2 Experiment 2: Stored Lipids
+3.3.2 Experiment 2: Stored Lipids and Lean Mass

-was calculated as the number of days needed to reach the wandering stage after eclosion into the final larval instar.
+The termination of feeding in European corn borers occurs at the end of the final larval instar and signifies the onset of the wandering stage.
+Wandering was calculated as the number of days needed to reach the wandering stage after eclosion into the final larval instar.
 In non-diapause conditions wandering began on day 6 (3-3A) and on day 10 in diapause-programming conditions (3-3B) regardless of diapause genotype.